confluentinc/ksql/docs/overview/apache-kafka-primer.md

 ## Serializers

-Because no data format is a good solution for all problems, {{ site.ak }} was designed to be agnostic to the data contents in the key and value portions of its records.
+Because no data format is a perfect fit for all problems, {{ site.ak }} was designed to be agnostic to the data contents in the key and value portions of its records.
 When records move from client to broker, the user payload (key and value) must be transformed to byte arrays.
 This enables {{ site.ak }} to work